 Although I run Designer Blogs and love what I do here, my true passion is nutrition.
+So it should not be surprising that I added meal planners to our ultimate Life Planner.
 I graduated from BYU in 2006 with a degree in dietetics and recently received my certification in whole food plant-based nutrition.
-As a result of my education, I believe very strongly in the power nutrition has in creating, maintaining, and restoring health.
+As a result of my education, I believe very strongly in power nutrition has in creating, maintaining, and restoring health.

 Food is amazing and has the ability to help our body perform and function at its optimal capacity if we are nourishing it properly.
 By simply putting less animal products, processed food, and sugar in our mouths and powering our body with more plants—veggies (including leafy greens), tubers (potatoes, yams, squash, etc.), fruits, legumes (beans, lentils, peas), whole grains (rice, quinoa, millet, oats, whole wheat, barley, etc.), nuts, and seeds—we fuel our body with the tools it needs to prevent and even reverse many chronic diseases such as obesity, heart disease, type 2 diabetes, many forms of cancer, and more.
 I believe that a whole food, plant-based diet is the prescription to optimal health & longevity and I wholeheartedly encourage anyone reading this to learn more about it (links to more info can be found at the end of the post).

 Today I’ll be featuring some of the pages I use most from the My Life Planner—the menu & meal planners and the grocery list—and explaining how I use them to stick to a healthy diet.